kidle-dev/kidle/docs/userguide.md

   -h, --help        Show this help message

 Available commands:
-  idle    idle the referenced object of an IdlingResource (aliases: i) wakeup  wakeup the referenced object of an IdlingResource (aliases: w)
+  create     create an IdlingResource (aliases: c) idle       idle the referenced object of an IdlingResource (aliases: i) version    show the kidle version information wakeup     wakeup the referenced object of an IdlingResource (aliases: w)
 ```

 ## Quickstart